 - Has graduated from a medical school outside the United States and has completed a Fifth Pathway program provided by an LCME-accredited medical school.

-DO applicants entering a residency training program at UVM Medical Center must have passed Step 1 and 2 (CE and PE) of COMLEX prior to employment start date.
+DO applicants entering a residency training program at UVM Medical Center must have passed COMLEX 1 and 2 (CE and PE) prior to employment start date.
+Some programs require a passing score prior to Rank Order List Deadline.

 Specific residency programs may require DO applicants to have passed Steps 1 and 2 of USMLE prior to employment start date.
 DO applicants should contact the UVM Medical Center residency program for further information.

-Residents shall not be re-appointed if s/he has not passed USMLE Step 3 (MDs) or COMLEX Part 3 (DOs) and be eligible for a full and unrestricted license to practice medicine in Vermont prior to the start of their PGY-3 year.
+Residents shall not be re-appointed if s/he has not passed USMLE Step 3 (MD) or COMLEX Part 3 (DO) and be eligible for a full and unrestricted license to practice medicine in Vermont prior to the start of their PGY-3 year.